AxelUlmestig/intro-to-cs/README.md

 then later just "compile" down to pure `NAND`.

 Using our logic gates we can create the `IF` function.
-It takes three boolean arguments, if the first one is true it will return the value of the second argument.
-If it's false it will return the value of the third argument.
+It takes three boolean arguments, if the first argument is `true` it will return the value of the second argument.
+If it's `false` it will return the value of the third argument.
 It's basically the ternary operator but only valid for booleans.

 ```
 IF      = (a, b, c) => OR(AND(a, b), AND(NOT(a), c))